mnnkkk/Lambda-Interpreter/README.md

 parameters (like "\x.\y...", actually v1.0 cant' deal with them).
     1.I rewrited the "offLR" method.
 (This method is used to remove the outermost parentheses of a string.
-    2.I changed the order of separating APPLICATION.
+    2.I changed the order to separate APPLICATION.
 In this version, it's divided from back to front.
     3.I optimized the logic of adding parentheses when simplifying.
-    4.I added detection of special expressions，which will grow during simplification.
+    4.I added detection to deal with special expressions，which will grow during simplification.
 ```